arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 }
 ```

-**Tip:** I like to add a `@internal` annotation to remind all teammates that the object constructor should be only used in tests.
+**Tip:** I like to add a `@internal` annotation to remind all teammates that the object constructor should only be used in tests.

 The value object instantiation is delegated to the `whatever` constructor.
-I try to use primitive data types like arguments as much as possible, it makes me write less code and it is easier to read.
-All constructor arguments have a default value then I can override a given value depending on the needs thanks to the named argument feature.
+I try to use primitive data types like arguments as much as possible, it makes me write less code and it’s easier to read.
+All constructor arguments have a default value, then I can override a given value depending on the needs thanks to the named argument feature.

 ```php
 $map =  Map::whatever(name: 'Anglet');